 A set of future scenarios for strategic thinking

-An international report:
+An international reports including:

 Medium-term frontiers and futures scenarios

 Examples of promising practices

 Smart uses of digital devices or software for enhancing learning inside and outside the classroom.